apache/spark/docs/configuration.md

   <td>1</td>
   <td>
     Maximum number of trials the driver will make in order to find the latest offsets on the leader of each partition.
+Only applies to the new Kafka direct stream API.
   </td>
 </tr>
 </table>